16-year-old recently sentenced for sexual assault on elderly Surfside Beach woman escapes Columbia facility

 The victim in the initial case was left with ‘extensive injuries’ after an attack at her home, according to the 15th Circuit Solicitor’s Office.

-Officials urge citizens in the Columbia area to use caution & immediately call 911 if you see Rios.
+Officials urge citizens in the Columbia area to use caution and immediately call 911 if you see Rios.

 The Broad River Road Complex is the Department of Juvenile Justice’s long-term commitment facility, according to its website.
 The complex offers programs for boys and girls of all backgrounds and needs, including programs for youth sex offenders.